Skip to navigation Skip to content

 Documents containing details of each funeral bond, including purchase price and date must be requested, sighted and checked for compliance with the exempt asset policy.

-Two funeral investments can be exempt if their total cost is less than the Indexed Funeral Bond Allowable Limit (IFBAL).
+Two funeral investments can be exempt if their total cost is equal to or less than the Indexed Funeral Bond Allowable Limit (IFBAL).
 If they purchase an additional funeral investment, the customer may choose which one(s) to exempt.

 If purchased by the customer and the purchase contract does not include the purchase price, a bank statement showing the purchase price must be provided.